-Sixth Form Subject Options Guide 2022/2023
+Sixth Form Subject Options Guide 2023/2024

+Our World of Opportunity

+Respectful · Resilient · Aspirational

+Welcome to

+Victoria College's Sixth Form

+An exciting place to learn and grow

-Our World of Opportunity Respectful • Resourceful • Resilient • Aspirational Welcome to Victoria College Sixth Form The Sixth Form at Victoria College will provide you with outstanding opportunities to develop your talents to the full.
-This is an exciting time, and this is where you start to build a successful future.
-The academic excellence, camaraderie and our traditions give students a strong sense of belonging that lasts long after they have moved out into the world as Old Victorians.
+The Sixth Form at Victoria College provides our young people with outstanding opportunities to develop individual and unique talents to the full.
+This is an exciting time in a student's educational journey when we can give them all the tools to build a successful future in whatever field they choose.

 This booklet aims to give you an overview of the current subjects available for you to study at Victoria College at A Level.

 Victoria College Sixth Form offers something unique

 Contents

 - 3. Art

 - 4. Biology

 - 5. Business

 - 6. Business CTech (Beaulieu)

 - 7. Chemistry

-- 8. Classical Civilisation
+- 9. Classical Civilisation (JCG)

-- 9. Computer Science
+- 10. Computer Science

-- 10. Criminology (Beaulieu)
+- 11. Criminology (Beaulieu)

-- 12. Drama and Theatre Studies
+- 13. Drama and Theatre Studies

-- 14. Economics
+- 15. Economics

-- 14. English Language and Literature
+- 16. English Language and Literature

-- 15. English Language & Literature
+- 17. English Literature

-- 17. French
+- 18. French

-- 18. Geography
+- 19. Geography

-- 19. Health and Social Care
+- 20. Health and Social Care

-- 20. History
+- 21. History

-- 21. Mathematics and Further Maths
+- 22. Mathematics and Further Maths

-- 22. Media Studies (Beaulieu / JCG)
+- 23. Media Studies (Beaulieu / JCG)

-- 23. Music
+- 24. Music

-- 24. Music Technology (Beaulieu)
+- 25. Music Technology (Beaulieu)

-- 25. Philosophy
+- 26. Philosophy

-- 27. Physical Education
+- 28. Physical Education

-- 28. Physics
+- 29. Physics

-- 30. Politics
+- 31. Politics

-- 32. Product Design
+- 33. Product Design

-- 33. Psychology
+- 34. Psychology

-- 35. Sociology (Beaulieu)
+- 36. Sociology (Beaulieu)

-- 36. Spanish
+- 37. Spanish

 Art

 Examination board: OCR

 The course

 This is an exciting course that enables each individual student to explore and develop artistic skills in a number of areas.
 They will work on several different themes with a wide range of materials and techniques including drawing, painting, mixed media and some photography - on a variety of scales.
 As the course progresses, students will be given more freedom to explore their own ideas and make pieces that are more personal to them.

 There are two major projects - Coursework and Controlled Assignment (exam).
 The coursework project also contains a written element where students will research an artist(s) of their choice, relating to their own work or artistic style, and produce a personal investigation of between 1000 - 3000 words.

-Our A level students have access to individual workspaces in the Art and Design Centre we share with JCG.
+Our A Level students have access to individual workspaces in the Art and Design Centre we share with JCG.

 Requirements

 Art GCSE at Grade 6 or above and an interest and enthusiasm for the subject.

 Where can it take you?